Donath-Landsteiner Hemolytic Anemia Workup

 Complete Blood Cell Count and Peripheral Smear

-Leukopenia may be present early, but the leukocyte count then improves to within the reference range or higher.
-Leukocytosis may be present during hemolytic episodes.
+Leukopenia with or without neutropenia may be present early, but the leukocyte count gradually improves to within the reference range or higher.
+Leukocytosis may be present during an acute hemolytic episode.

-Blood typing should be performed on all patients in the event a blood transfusion is needed.
-Unfortunately, the presence of autoantibodies may interfere with typing.
-The autoantibody may react with the RBCs of all potential donors, making detection of alloantibodies difficult.
-Compatibility testing can be improved by performing the test at 37°C.
+Blood typing should be performed on all patients even if anemia is mild.
+This is important because the hemoglobin may fall acutely and transfusion may be needed.
+Often, the presence of autoantibodies can interfere with blood typing.
+The D-L autoantibody may react with the RBCs of potential donors, making detection of alloantibodies difficult.
+Compatibility testing can be improved by performing typing at 37°C.

 Direct Antiglobulin Test